Oral Surgery Practice Valuation (2025 Update)

 Oral surgery has emerged as a stable, high-demand segment within healthcare services M&A, combining procedural volume, anesthesia-enabled care, and diversified revenue streams that position it alongside other premium outpatient specialties.
 Investors continue to favor practices with strong referral networks, predictable throughput, and hybrid revenue models that balance private-pay procedures with medically necessary care.

 While macro headwinds have pressured some discretionary healthcare segments, oral surgery has remained resilient.
 Multiple industry reports point to sustained investor appetite for procedural, high-utilization ambulatory care.
-Across the broader market, providers have significantly outperformed payers in 2024–2025, with stable EBITDA growth and consistent transaction volume.
+Bain’s Global Healthcare Private Equity Report (2026) confirmed that healthcare PE reached a record high in global deal value in 2025, with deal count posting the second-highest annual total on record, and providers anchored that activity.
 Oral surgery fits firmly within this high-performing group.

 Which market trends are shaping pricing in procedural specialties